Turkey disputes White House readout of Erdogan-Trump phone call

 Turkey sees the quest by the Kurds -- who are spread out in Turkey, Syria and Iraq -- to establish an independent homeland as an existential threat to its territorial integrity and has long warned that it will not tolerate control of much of its border with Syria by the YPG.

-Turkish Presidential spokesman Ibrahim Kalin told CNN Tuesday that "(Turkey) had to take (military) action to protect our border."
+Turkish presidential spokesman Ibrahim Kalin told CNN Tuesday that "(Turkey) had to take (military) action to protect our border."

 "This is not an operation against the Kurds of Afrin or Syria.
 This is an operation against a terrorist network that claims to represent the Kurds, which is far from the truth," he said.